hansolo-bioinfo/scGEM/README.md

 )
 ```

-For mini-batch training, please do:
+For mini-batch training (recommended), please do:

 ```R
 # mini-batch